 This course is primarily aimed at experienced birth doulas who are seeking to add to their existing skill set and to expand their doula practice by offering postpartum support.
 However, new doulas, or people wanting to work in the postpartum space specifically may also apply for this course.
-In 2019, this course will only be available in Melbourne.
+In 2021, this course will be available in Melbourne and Sydney.

 To be completed before the training: